harshulgandhi/salesfast/Catalog.md

 Once alignment is created, DM can verify the alignments and make updates manually.

 #### [Function 1]:
 Take physician's data base as input and list of all active SalesReps.
 Create alignment based on above mentioned factors and update these alignments in SalesReps's account on SalesFast and similarly on District Manager's account.

 **Priority:** High

 **Implemented:** NA

 #### [Function 2]:
+Alignments will be arranged in the order of 'Importance' of a physician.
+If a physician is renowned or there are high chances that he/she will become a 'Prescribing_X_Med_Y' physician, his/her alignment to the SalesRep is bound to come near the top of the alignment list.

+**Priority:** High

+**Implemented:** NA

+#### [Function 3]:
 DM will be able to update these alignments, if needed.

 **Priority:** Low

 **Implemented:** NA

+### [Merit 4] Appointment tracker & physician in vicinity:
+Everyday SalesRep calls some physicians from his/her alignment list and fixes certain apointments.
+SalesFast provides a way for DM to keep track of SalesRep's daily activities and automatic notification to SalesRep in case a physician cancels a meeting.

+#### [Function 1]: Appointment Tracking
+If a physician agrees to meet on a particular day, SalesRep can enter this appointment's detail in SalesFast with approximate time of the meeting.
+DM will be able to see this information and get realtime update on SalesRep's activities.

+**Priority:** High

+**Implemented:** NA

+#### [Function 2]: Cancellation notifications:
+As soon as SalesRep confirms an appointment with a physician, a confirmation email will be sent to the physician with a link showing details of the appointment.
+This will be a information page on SalesFast itself.
+Physician can 'Cancel' the appointment in case something urgent comes up.
+Automatic notification will be sent to the SalesRep and he can fix another appointment from his pool of aligned physicians.

+**Priority:** High

+**Implemented:** NA

+#### [Function 3]: Physicians in vicinity:
+A SalesRep visits physicians based on appointments that he/she has fixed in the morning.
+After confirming all appointments, SalesFast will identify other physicians in the vicinity (same ZIP code) of these confirmed appointments so that SalesRep can try to visit them and save a significant portion of time, which he might have spent in visiting the same area again.

+**Priority:** High

+**Implemented:** NA

-### [Merit 4] Error and Hassle free incentive calculation:
+### [Merit 5] Error and Hassle free incentive calculation:
 Incentive calculation is an important sales activity and should be done with precision.
 To decouple it from the factor of human error, SalesFast provides a hassle free, automatic incentive calculator that, with minimum manual intervention, calculates incentives for District Managers and Sales Representatives.
 Incentive calculated is directly proportional to the amount of work done by SalesRep or DM, which quantified by the percentage of different targets achieved by them.
 One simple example is, percentage of physicians changing from "Prospecting" to "Prescribing" in a territory of SalesRep.